Sound Transit, Metro facing big drops in funding as coronavirus downturn takes hold

 Historically, revenue losses have pushed agencies to dip into their reserves, tighten schedules, cut service or reduce staffing.

-After the 2008 recession, Metro enacted a series of five 25-cent fare hikes between 2008-15, though more recently local politicians have leaned the other direction, to freeze fares and expand low-income discount programs.
+After the 2008 recession, Metro enacted a series of five 25-cent fare hikes between 2008 and 2015, though more recently local politicians have leaned the other direction, to freeze fares and expand low-income discount programs.

 “It’s going to be impossible for this to not have an impact on the rider,” Aaron Golub, a Portland State University professor who studies transportation planning, said about the current downturn.